Czech bluegrass: First generation

 Many Czech bluegrass "old-timers" date their involvement with something specifically bluegrass-like to the post-war years, a lean time for the music, but one that contains important developments.
 Information and inspiration for the music reached Czechs through unlikely means.
 When Czechs tuned into Armed Forces Network radio programs from US military installations in Munich, they were flooded with a wealth of American music that they were able to freely use for their own ends.
 Tramping's song repertory was soon augmented with tunes learned from the likes of Bill Monroe, Johnny Cash, Jimmie Rodgers and others.

+The 1964 concert tour of Pete Seeger was probably the first opportunity for people in Communist Czechoslovakia to see banjo played live.

 Instruments were often an obstacle, especially the still largely unknown banjo.
 The few musicians who tried to get by on tenor banjo and guitar banjo had little to inform their attempts at emulating what they heard on the radio, until Pete Seeger's 1964 Prague concert.
 Banjoist Marko Čermak was able to build the first Czech five-string banjo from photographs taken at this event.
 Soon after he started presenting this new style and instrument in performances with the group Greenhorns (Zelenáči).

 This first generation of players (which also includes Rangers and Taxmeni) inspired many Czechs to take up distinctly bluegrass-like music, necessitating cottage industries and then actual businesses to support this community with written materials, recordings, and of course, instruments.

 Czechs were in many ways isolated from sources of American bluegrass, but still were able to stay informed, though not without some difficulty.
 Paradoxically the 1968 Soviet invasion helped Bluegrass in the Czech lands.
 It scattered many Czechs into exile, whence they were able to send books, recordings, and other materials back home.
 The first (and now longest-running) Bluegrass festival in Europe began its history in 1972 in Kopidlno, only seven years after Carlton Haney introduced the concept with his Roanoke (VA) Bluegrass Festival of 1965.